MegaBuster0214/Shalla_Blacklist_to_Unbound/README.md

 After the script runs you should have a new directory named 'include_files'.
 This directory will contain blocklists based on each category from the Shalla blacklist archive.

-To use these blocklists in Unbound simply copy them to your Unbound servern then add the following to your Unbound configuration file:
+To use these blocklists in Unbound simply copy them to your Unbound server then add the following to your Unbound configuration file for each blocklist that you would like to use:

 include: "<path/to/blocklist>"